Ethna Gaffney: Teaching

 Ethna Gaffney's teaching commitments were confined to the pre-medical year.
 Perhaps even more pertinently, her particular domestic circumstances vitiated any research projects she might have entertained.
 Plunged into widowhood as a young mother of 31 with three children under the age of 3, she faced a heavy workload involving daily lectures and labs and meeting the needs of large classes of students from a wider range of cultures than would have been found in other Irish institutions of higher learning.
 Combining such pressures with lone parenting was not easy.
-Her eldest, a 3-year-old, had died accidentally three months before the father's death.
 For a number of personal and professional reasons, then, Ethna's teaching and administration duties were inevitably prioritised over research activities.
 These gender-related constraints and discontinuities, still relevant, are only now being fully recognised and addressed.
 Taken as a whole, her career trajectory also illustrates the way wives can often become involved, unseen, in behind-the-scenes work to assist their husbands.

 In Ethna Gaffney's case, it was behind-the-scenes work that gave her link with the RCSI a valued continuity.
-She had in fact been unofficially associated with the college, as a married woman, for several years before she sought full-time employment there as a widow.
+She had been unofficially associated with the college, as a married woman, for several years before she sought full-time employment there as a widow.
 She told the tale of how she came to assist the RCSI external examiner in chemistry and physics, her husband, Jim Gaffney, who was a pathologist lecturing in Trinity.
-A couple of months before they were married, Professor Alan O’Meara suggested to the engaged couple that Ethna could "work extramurally" for Jim.
-O’Meara, as RCSI's outgoing extern in chemistry and physics, wanted to propose Jim for the job.
+A couple of months before they were married, Alan O’Meara suggested to the engaged couple that Ethna could "work extramurally" for Jim.
+O’Meara, as RCSI's outgoing extern in chemistry and physics, wanted to propose Jim for this job.
 In his view, they would make an ideal husband and wife team: Jim was a fellow of the Royal College of Physicians, the essential qualification, but his wife would be able to correct the scripts in chemistry and physics at home, as well as coach him for the orals in Physics.
-And so it happened.
-Jim was an external examiner at RCSI from 1948 until he was killed in a plane crash in January 1952.
+Jim Gaffney was duly appointed as an external examiner at RCSI from 1948 until he was killed in a plane crash in January 1952.

 The work was onerous (for Ethna), but (to quote her) "it paid very well, and Jim did enjoy attending the Charter Day dinners …".
-After Jim's death, Professor O’Meara proposed her name as extern and, despite not being a fellow of the Royal College of Physicians, she was appointed.
-That association with the RCSI — both unofficial and official — was perhaps a key factor tipping the balance in favour of the RCSI when, in 1954, she was faced with a choice between returning to UCD's Biochemistry Department (as Prof Conway was urging her to do) and taking up the offer of a lectureship at the RCSI.
-In the long run, she had no regrets.
+After Jim's death, O’Meara proposed her name as extern and, despite not being a fellow of the Royal College of Physicians, she was appointed.
+That association with the RCSI — both unofficial and official — was perhaps a key factor tipping the balance in favour of the RCSI when, in 1954, she was faced with a choice between returning to UCD's Biochemistry Department (as Conway was urging her to do) and taking up the offer of a lectureship at the RCSI.